Temu19/rentmate-vite-frontend/README.md

 ## React + TypeScript + Vite

-This is the frontend repository for RentMate, a web application for managing rental properties.
-The project is built using Vite, a modern build toolchain for JavaScript and TypeScript projects.
+This is the frontend repository for RentMate, the assets needed for the project are add the color, spacing & the sample data

 ## Getting Started